| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: Civic engagement includes activities like voting, volunteering, and community involvement.**
+Rationale: Civic engagement includes activities like voting, volunteering, and community involvement.** - What is a constitutional right?

 A. Temporary rule